 Since, April 2020, Island Health has required the completion of TCPS 2 (2018) online tutorial “Course on Research Ethics” (CORE) for all researchers and study team members conducting research at Island Health.

-The TCPS 2 (2018): CORE-2022 is a new tutorial designed as an introduction to the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans TCPS 2 (2018), which was originally released in June 2019.
-It consists of nine (9) modules and is applicable to all research involving humans, regardless of discipline or methodology.
+The revised online tutorial TCPS 2: CORE-2022 is designed as an introduction to the Tri-Council Policy Statement: Ethics Conduct for Research Involving Humans (TCPS 2 2018), which was originally released in June 2019.
+The new version consists of nine (9) modules and is applicable to all research involving humans, regardless of discipline or methodology.
 Changes in this version include integration into the CORE tutorial of “Module A9 – Research Involving Indigenous Peoples.”
 The CORE-2022 tutorial will be required for all researchers and study team members conducting research involving humans.

 The CORE-2022 tutorial will be required for all researchers and study team members conducting research involving humans.